vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/guides/build-send-commands.md

 You must wait if the block height you define is higher than the blockchain's block height.
 Transactions set with a future block height will be rejected.

 If the block height you set is smaller than the blockchain's block height, you should send your transaction ASAP.
 If it's too small (~ > 150), it will be rejected by the replay protection mechanism.

+If the current height is 200:

+* a transaction with block height 10 gets rejected because 200 - 10 = 190 and 190 > 150
+* a transaction with block height 60 gets accepted because 200 - 60 = 140 and 140 < 150
+* a transaction with block height 201 get rejected because 200 - 201 = -1 and -1 is futuristic.

 :::